awazevr/front-end-technical-interview-task/README.md

 ## Brief

-Awaze has acquired another travel company called **GlobalEscapes**.
-We have been asked to build a **basic site** allowing users to search for locations with the following features:
+We’ve recently acquired a global holiday company called **GlobalEscapes**, renowned for its unique, off-the-beaten-track travel experiences.
+To support this acquisition, we’ve been tasked with building a basic website that allows users to search for locations by integrating with a third-party `Location API.

+While the project involves integrating with a third-party Location API, this API will be mimicked by the server code located in the `/server` folder, simulating realistic behaviors such as delayed responses and error scenarios for testing and development purposes.

+This project aims to deliver the following features:

 1. **Free Text Search Input**
    A text input where the user can type a location.
 As the user types, a drop down list of available locations should be displayed.

 2. **Delayed API Calls**
-   We only call the server’s `/api/location` endpoint **after** the user has typed **three or more characters**.
-   On the **3rd keypress** (and beyond), the front end should send the current term as a query parameter to the server:
+   The location API should only be queried **after** the user has typed **three or more characters**.
+On from the **3rd keypress** (and beyond), the front end will send the current search term as a query parameter to the server: `GET /api/location?term=<userInput>`
-   `GET /api/location?term=<userInput>`

 3. **Filtered Results**
    The server returns matching locations based on your `term`.